eProsima/Fast-DDS/examples/C++/DDS/ContentFilteredTopicExample/README.md

 To launch this example, open three different terminals:

-In the first one launch the Subscriber using the default SQL filter:
+In the first one, launch the Subscriber using the default SQL filter:

 ```
 ./DDSContentFilteredTopicExample --subscriber
 ```

-In the second one launch the Subscriber using the custom filter:
+In the second one, launch the Subscriber using the custom filter:

 ```
 ./DDSContentFilteredTopicExample --subscriber -f custom